 2023 NFL draft: Full 7-round draft order

-Here is the full updated order for all seven rounds of the 2023 NFL draft.
+Here is the full seven-round order for the 2023 NFL draft updated after the Aaron Rodgers trade.

 Round 1